4-4-010 ANIMAL KEEPING AND BEEKEEPING STANDARDS:

 The keeping of animals shall be consistent with the following standards:

-1. Shelter Location and Setbacks: Shelters, pens, and permanent/temporary kennel structures shall be located a minimum of ten feet (10') from any property line and in the rear yard.
-The Development Services Division may grant an exemption from this ten-foot (10') requirement if the owner/tenant can provide sufficient information that a side yard would be a better location.
+1. Shelter Location and Setbacks: Shelters, pens, and permanent/temporary kennel structures shall be located in the rear yard and a minimum of ten feet (10') from any property line.
+The Department may grant an exemption from this rear yard requirement if the owner/tenant can provide sufficient information that a side yard would be a better location.

-2. Barn and Stable Location and Setbacks: Private barns and stables shall be located a minimum of fifty feet (50') from any property line.
+2. Barn and Stable Location and Setbacks: Private barns and stables shall be located in the rear yard and a minimum of fifty feet (50') from any property line.
+On lots that are larger than one gross acre in size, exercising, training, and/or riding areas may be located closer than fifty feet (50') from a property line if the exercising, training, and/or riding areas are no closer than one hundred feet (100') to any dwelling unit and the location is approved, in writing, by the Department.
 Barns and stables may not be located in attached garages or carports.

-5. Health and Safety: All animals shall be kept in such a manner so as not to create any objectionable noise, odor, annoyance, or become a public nuisance.
+4. Health and Safety: All animals shall be kept in such a manner so as not to create any objectionable noise, odor, annoyance, or become a public nuisance.
 Provision shall be made to ensure that animal food stored outdoors will not attract rodents, insects, or other animals.
+Refrigeration shall be provided for the protection of perishable foods.

-K. ADDITIONAL STANDARDS FOR KENNELS AND STABLES:
+K. ADDITIONAL STANDARDS FOR KENNELS AND PET DAY CARE FACILITIES:

-L. ADDITIONAL STANDARDS FOR BEEKEEPING:
+M. ADDITIONAL STANDARDS FOR BEEKEEPING:

 1. Maximum Number of Hives Generally Permitted: A maximum of three (3) hives are generally permitted and one additional hive may be kept for every additional ten thousand (10,000) gross square feet of lot size.
 The keeping of bees is allowed to be cumulative with the keeping of animals.